Determine optimal habitat conditions

 The majority of the area, in blue, is relatively close to roads, even a lot of the mountainous area.
 There are very few areas that are exceptionally far from roads, indicating how widespread development in the area has become.
 The yellow areas, which are moderately far from roads, are more common, but still relatively scarce.
 Mountain lions generally try to avoid crossing roads, but when roads can be found almost anywhere, they often have little choice if they want to maintain their large hunting ranges.

 - Save the project.

-In this lesson, you set geoprocessing environments to prepare for your analysis.
-Then, you started your model by transforming your elevation and roads data into layers that more directly indicate suitable mountain lion habitat.
+You've set geoprocessing environments to prepare for your analysis.
+You also started your model by transforming your elevation and roads data into layers that more directly indicate suitable mountain lion habitat.
 Your other initial data layers, which show land cover and protected status, don't need any changes, so your data is now ready for analysis.
-In the next lesson, you'll build a geoprocessing model that will combine all four of your layers (representing each of your four criteria) and determine the most suitable places for mountain lions to live.
+Next, you'll build a geoprocessing model that will combine all four of your layers (representing each of your four criteria) and determine the most suitable places for mountain lions to live.

 Build a suitability model